 Other features that make The Boost a good entry level BMX bike include the following:

-• Alloy rims each containing 36 spokes.
+- Alloy rims each containing 36 spokes.

-• Pegs at the front and back.
+- Pegs at the front and back.

-• It has a 36 hole Freewheel made of alloy.
+- It has a 36 hole Freewheel made of alloy.

-• The boost comes with Unicrown 20” forks.
+- The boost comes with steel forks.

-• It’s designed with standard handlebars with a cross bar.
+- It’s designed with standard handlebars with a cross bar.

-• The bike is fitted with a 3-piece crank with cro-moly axle for strength and stability.
+- The bike is fitted with a 3-piece crank with cro-moly axle for strength and stability.

-• Its brakes make it one of the safest bikes to ride
+- Its brakes make it one of the safest bikes to ride.

-• Requires little effort to maintain
+- Requires little effort to maintain.

-• The bike is affordable
+- The bike is affordable.

-• It’s competent on the racing track
+- It’s competent on the racing track.

-• It’s a bit challenging to assemble for beginners
+- It’s a bit challenging to assemble for beginners.

 2. Mongoose Dolomite Men’s Fat Tire Bike

-The most conspicuous feature about this bike is its 26-inch wheels, 4-inch-wide knobby tires.
-The wheels account for stability in slimy conditions.
 This model comes in multiple colors including light blue, red, and navy, and remains to be one of the most affordable BMK entry bikes.

 The Dolomite is made with a cushioned seat that’s not a luxury but is very useful during rough and long rides.
-The frame of the Mongoose Dolomite is made out of light steel alloy that conforms to race geometry.

-If you want a cheap bike that’s furnished with many useful features, then try the Dolomite.
 Other salient features which make the Mongoose Dolomite Men’s Bike an excellent bike in terms of style and performance include the following:

-• Is designed with highly effective mechanical brakes.
+- Is designed with highly effective mechanical brakes.
 These brakes make the bike safe even at high speeds.
 The Dolomite can have the ability to stop in an instance, therefore preventing serious accidents.

-• Its tires make it excel in muddy or snowy conditions.
+- Its tires make it excel in muddy or snowy conditions.

-• Assembly of its components can be done with minimal mechanical knowledge.
+- Assembly of its components can be done with minimal mechanical knowledge.

-• The bike is versatile in traversing terrain.
-Its parts and geometry support stability and balance
+- The bike is versatile in traversing terrain.
+Its parts and geometry support stability and balance.

-• The Mongoose offers comfortable rides because its saddle is adjustable to provide the preferred riding posture
+- The Mongoose offers comfortable rides because its saddle is adjustable to provide the preferred riding posture.

-• The model is beautifully designed and is available in a variety of colors
+- The model is beautifully designed and is available in a variety of colors.

-• The bike’s flat tires stand out in durability
+- The bike’s flat tires stand out in durability.

-• Some users say that the grip shift on the handlebars often makes the rider shift gears by mistake
+- Some users say that the grip shift on the handlebars often makes the rider shift gears by mistake.

-3. Redline Roam BMX Bikes
+3. Redline Rival 20 Freestyle BMX

 The beginner BMX bike is designed to dominate the race track and is especially famous for its tall handlebars that ease maneuverability.
 They are also able to allow the rider various riding positions.

-The Redline Roam is made with a stylish look enhanced by sports and racer graphics.
+The Redline Rival is made with a stylish look enhanced by sports and racer graphics.
 This article shall review the features of this bike that qualify it as one of the best BMX entry bikes.

 Made of High-Tension Steel